🚀 Missouri Child Care Works (Tri-Share)

 Yes!
 Your 33% employer contribution is a qualified child care expenditure under Section 45F.
 A small business can claim a 50% federal credit on this amount, reducing your net cost to just ~17% of total child care costs!

 Absolutely!
-The program is expanding across Missouri.
+Child Care Works is expanding across Missouri.
 United Way of the Ozarks covers the Springfield/Southwest region.
-Check with your local hub for availability in your area.
+The new state tax credits are available statewide—no geographic restrictions.